 If you or your installer didn't use adequate artificial grass weed control for your lawn, putting green, pet area or wherever you enjoy artificial grass, you may find success controlling the weeds that do end up growing.
 Unfortunately one of the disadvantages of artificial grass is weeds growing along the edges of the grass and even tiny weeds that grow in the infill seeds are transported through the air or by an animal such as a passing bird.
 Fortunately, the small weeds that grow in the infill can be surface pulled and the perimeter weeds can be controlled with a number of safe alternatives.

 Artificial grass weed control starts at the planning stage of any project and should include at the very least a weed barrier fabric.
 As each project will have its uniqueness and its own challenges you may have questions related to your specific installation.
-We've tried to cover as much general knowledge as we could about how to manage weeds on artificial grass and how to prevent them but you may still have questions about artificial grass weed control.
+We've tried to cover as much as we could about how to manage weeds.

 Please use all appropriate and proper safety precautions when attempting projects on this website.
 All projects are attempted at the reader's own risk.